Meet Our Team

 • Parenting a child with special needs

-Krista is passionate about working with clients to come up with a unique and individualized plan.
-She bases this plan on current research into human wellness alongside a client’s values, beliefs, and strengths and works alongside clients to set goals and implement plans to achieve those goals.
-She helps clients break down their goals into manageable steps so that they can implement lasting changes and see growth in the areas that they identify as important to them.
-She helps clients to gain insight and recognize the skills that they have to navigate the hurdles that come their way in life.
-Whether clients are looking to gain insight into themselves, navigate a difficult situation or relationship, discuss a past situation or problem solve for the future, Krista’s goal is that each client leaves feeling heard, respected, and like they have a realistic and doable plan moving forward.
+Welcome 😊I am passionate about working with all clients in a unique and individualized approach.
+My approach is based on current research into human psychology and wellness and takes into account your unique values, beliefs, and strengths.
+I will work with you to set goals and implement plans to achieve those goals.
+I can help break down goals into manageable steps so that you experience lasting changes and see growth in the areas that you identify as important to you.
+I can help you gain insight, learn skills and recognize the skills that you already have to navigate the hurdles that come your way in life.
+Whether you are looking to gain insight into yourself, navigate a difficult situation or relationship, discuss a past situation or problem solve for the future, my goal is that each client leaves feeling heard, respected, and like they have a realistic plan for moving forward.

 Sharon is a Clinical Social Worker with five years of mental health experience.
 She provides counselling and psychoeducation to children, teens and adults.
 She is trained in CBT (Cognitive Behavior Therapy), DBT (Dialectical Behavior Therapy) and trauma-informed care.
 Sharon has experience focusing on family and relationship therapy, substance abuse and life transitions.
 In addition to providing counselling services, her work involves collaborating with community stakeholders to develop programs that encourage cultural sensitivity and anti-oppressive practices.